lightning/bolts/03-transactions.md

 commitment transaction outputs are determined.

-If the amount of the commitment transaction `to-local` output would be less than `dust-limit-satoshis` set by the transaction owner, the commitment transaction MUST NOT contain that output, otherwise it MUST be generated as specified in [To-Local Output](#to-local-output).
+If the amount of the commitment transaction `to-local` output would be less than `dust_limit_satoshis` set by the transaction owner, the commitment transaction MUST NOT contain that output, otherwise it MUST be generated as specified in [To-Local Output](#to-local-output).

-If the amount of the commitment transaction `to-remote` output would be less than `dust-limit-satoshis` set by the transaction owner, the commitment transaction MUST NOT contain that output, otherwise it MUST be generated as specified in [To-Remote Output](#to-remote-output).
+If the amount of the commitment transaction `to-remote` output would be less than `dust_limit_satoshis` set by the transaction owner, the commitment transaction MUST NOT contain that output, otherwise it MUST be generated as specified in [To-Remote Output](#to-remote-output).

-For every offered HTLC, if the HTLC amount minus the HTLC-timeout fee would be less than `dust-limit-satoshis` set by the transaction owner, the commitment transaction MUST NOT contain that output, otherwise it MUST be generated as specified in
+For every offered HTLC, if the HTLC amount minus the HTLC-timeout fee would be less than `dust_limit_satoshis` set by the transaction owner, the commitment transaction MUST NOT contain that output, otherwise it MUST be generated as specified in
 [Offered HTLC Outputs](#offered-htlc-outputs).

-For every received HTLC, if the HTLC amount minus the HTLC-success fee would be less than `dust-limit-satoshis` set by the transaction owner, the commitment transaction MUST NOT contain that output, otherwise it MUST be generated as specified in
+For every received HTLC, if the HTLC amount minus the HTLC-success fee would be less than `dust_limit_satoshis` set by the transaction owner, the commitment transaction MUST NOT contain that output, otherwise it MUST be generated as specified in
 [Received HTLC Outputs](#received-htlc-outputs).